Black Lives Matter statement (26 June 2020)

 We are fulfilling this commitment via our Equality and Diversity Working Group and prioritising these key actions:

-- we have set targets of achieving a 50:50 male-to-female ratio in short lists for awards by 2020, and a 50:50 male-to-female ratio on Council and committees by 2022 (extra two years to allow more turnover during our Council and committees’ respective rotation terms).
+- we have set targets of achieving a 50:50 male-to-female ratio in short lists for awards by 2022, and a 50:50 male-to-female ratio on Council (reached in 2020) and committees by 2022 (extra two years to allow more turnover during our Council and committees’ respective rotation terms).
 Gender targets require care, but we believe they’re essential to measure progress towards our commitments;

 - we are working to improve diversity and gender equality amongst nominees for awards, and increasing the transparency of the awarding process overall (see below);

 - we will continue to improve accessibility of BOU in-person and online events;